bsides/snazzy-operator-plus/README.md

-# VS Code Snazzy Operator
+# VS Code Snazzy Operator Plus

+This is some edits I did for myself since the original repo doesn't seem to be active anymore.
+Basically I added some colors to try to remove some of the "whiteness" of the text while writting JavaScript.

 [![](http://vsmarketplacebadge.apphb.com/version/aaronthomas.vscode-snazzy-operator.svg)](https://marketplace.visualstudio.com/items/aaronthomas.vscode-snazzy-operator)